jestinmj/devsecops-cdp-course/component-analysis/embed-safety-into-ci-cd-pipeline/Readme.md

 Click on the appropriate job name to see the output.

+> Did you notice the job failed because of non zero exit code(here, exit code 64)?
+Why did the job fail?
+Because the tool found security issues.
+This is the expected behavior of any DevSecOps friendly tool.
+You need to either fix the security issues or add allow_failure: true to let the job finish without blocking other jobs.
+If you have troubles understanding exit code, please go through the exercise titled Working with Exit Code.

 You will notice that the oast job stores the output to a file oast-results.json.
 We need the output file to process the results further either via APIs or vulnerability management systems like Defect Dojo.

 Allow the job failure